Growing Great Students through the Arts 🎨

 Mission: Provide the highest service and support to all schools and stakeholders.

 We are fortunate to have outstanding Visual Arts programs across the district thanks to our certified, highly-qualified, and dedicated K-12 art educators.
-Because of the Referendum and amazing community partnerships, Visual Arts programs in Pinellas County Schools are flourishing like never before.
-In just the last eight years, Pinellas students have earned an unprecedented 98 Scholastic Art National Gold Awards!
-Check out the other webpages on this site in order to learn more about the great things happening through the Visual Arts, view our district student art exhibition calendar, find out the process for taking students on exciting art field trips, get an overview of our 21st century cutting-edge curriculum, discover the joy students experience with visiting traveling Art Mobiles to schools, as well as enjoy seeing an amazing variety of K-12 student art in our online gallery.
+Because of the Referendum and amazing community partnerships, Visual Arts programs in Pinellas County are flourishing like never before.
+In just the last eight years, Pinellas students have earned an unprecedented 98 Scholastic Art & Writing National Gold Awards!
+Recently, we had 95 Pinellas art students with accepted art (the most of any district), one student earn the "Best of Show" award, and another student earn the top award in the Middle School division in the FAEA (Florida Art Education Association) K-12 Student Art Assessment and Virtual Exhibition.
+Check out the other pages on our site to learn more about the great things happening, view our district student art exhibition calendar, find out about students going on exciting art field trips, get an overview of our 21st century world-class curriculum, discover the joy our elementary students experience with traveling Art Mobiles visiting their schools, as well as enjoy seeing a spectacular variety of K-12 student art in our online gallery.

 In Elementary, all K-5 students are enrolled in visual art courses and receive 40-50 minutes once a week in a well-equipped art room or designated art-making area.
 Students receive world-class art instruction and numerous studio experiences based on the Florida Next Generation State Standards in the following media: drawing, painting, printmaking, mixed media, digital media, sculpture, and ceramics.
 All elementary school students have access to a Digital Arts Lab for learning 21st century digital skills, digital citizenship, and producing amazing digital artwork, photography, and even stop-motion animation films.
 Perkins Elementary, in St. Petersburg, is the magnet school for Visual and Performing Arts in Pinellas County.